um-computacion/computacion-2025-backgammon-josefinaPorolli/JUSTIFICACION.md

 - The multiple methods used for move validation were implemented not only to keep Pylint satisfied but also to ensure much more organized code that better follows the flow diagram.

 # Exceptions and error handling

+In the management of the game logic in BackgammonGame, two possible exceptions can be raised within the exceptions.py file.
+These exceptions can be thrown when a color is not valid (InvalidColourError) and when a turn is not valid (InvalidTurnError).
+Both exceptions take the color or the turn respectively, and if it is not "Black" or "White", they capture the value that was received to better detect the error and facilitate debugging.

 # Testing and coverage strategies

 The goal of testing the code is to maintain a guarantee that it functions as expected.
 These tests were written using Unittest for all methods of all classes in core/ and the command-line interface.